hiae-aead/draft-pham-hiae/draft-pham-cfrg-hiae.md

 ## Update Function Example

-The update function modifies the internal state with an input block at position i.
+The update function modifies the internal state with an input block.

 ### Example: Update